linode/docs/docs/guides/development/nodejs/nodejs-twitter-bot/index.md

 ## Apply for Access to the Twitter Developer Portal

 Twitter's developer portal is where you register your new account to be able to use the Twitter API.
-This is an important step because it unlocks the account's ability to Tweet by using the API with code instead of manually tweeting.
+This is an important step because it unlocks the account's ability to tweet by using the API with code instead of manually tweeting.
 You know, the whole point of a bot?

 Follow these steps to register for developer access: